Faber-Castell family: History

-Founded in 1761 by Kasper Faber, AW Faber Bleystiftwerke made pencils.
-One of his successors was Johann Lothar, Freiherr von Faber; his granddaughter Baroness Ottilie married Alexander Graf von Castell-Rüdenhausen in 1898.
-From them originates the new company name Faber-Castell (Count Alexander changed his name to Alexander von Faber-Castell).
-In 1905, Alexander von Faber-Castell introduced the pencil mark "Castell" for particularly high quality pencils.
+Founded in 1761 by Kaspar Faber, A.W.
+Faber Bleystiftwerke made pencils.
+One of his successors was Johann Lothar, Freiherr von Faber; his granddaughter and heiress Ottilie Freiin von Faber married Alexander Graf zu Castell-Rüdenhausen in 1898.
+From them originated the new family name of Faber-Castell, after Alexander Graf zu Castell-Rüdenhausen changed his name to Alexander Graf von Faber-Castell.
+In 1905, the pencil brand "Castell" was introduced for particularly high quality pencils.